Are you looking for the best places to sell silver flatware? Many people own silver flatware, whether a single piece or a whole set, but never use it.

 If you are selling sterling silver flatware, take your time and shop around to get the best offer.

-The technical definition of coin silver, according to Merriam Webster, is “the silver of the fineness legalized for coins (.900 in the U.S. and .500 in Great Britain).
+According to Merriam-Webster, the technical definition of coin silver is “the silver of the fineness legalized for coins (.900 in the U.S. and .500 in Great Britain).

 Coins were melted and made into family silver flatware and other serving pieces.
 Then, they were stamped with the purity level contained in the piece, usually around 90% (.900).